kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

         .add_plugins(DefaultPlugins)
         .add_plugin(
              BlueprintsPlugin{
-              library_folder: "advanced/models/library".into() // replace this with your blueprints library path , relative to the assets folder
+                library_folder: "advanced/models/library".into() // replace this with your blueprints library path , relative to the assets folder,
+                format: GltfFormat::GLB,// optional, use either  format: GltfFormat::GLB, or  format: GltfFormat::GLTF, or  ..Default::default() if you want to keep the default .glb extension, this sets what extensions/ gltf files will be looked for by the library
             }
         )
         .run();